Rudyard Kipling (1865–1936)

 You are a contemptible lot, over yonder.
 Some of you are Commissioners, and some Lieutenant-Governors, and some have the V. C., and a few are privileged to walk about the Mall arm in arm with the Viceroy; but I have seen Mark Twain this golden morning, have shaken his hand, and smoked a cigar—no, two cigars—with him, and talked with him for more than two hours!
 Understand clearly that I do not despise you; indeed, I don’t.
 I am only very sorry for you, from the Viceroy downward.
 To soothe your envy and to prove that I still regard you as my equals, I will tell you all about it.

 They said in Buffalo that he was in Hartford, Conn.; and again they said “perchance he is gone upon a journey to Portland”; and a big, fat drummer vowed that he knew the great man intimately, and that Mark was spending the summer in Europe—which information so upset me that I embarked upon the wrong train, and was incontinently turned out by the conductor three-quarters of a mile from the station, amid the wilderness of railway tracks.
 Have you ever, encumbered with great-coat and valise, tried to dodge diversely-minded locomotives when the sun was shining in your eyes?
 But I forgot that you have not seen Mark Twain, you people of no account!. . . .
-If you don't see the full story below, click the right button at the top of the reader to view the story in Google Docs or click here (PDF) to read it—free!
+If you don't see the full selection below, click here (PDF) or click here (Google Docs) to read it—free!